OdabasiMehmet/DevopsFoundations/04-Docker/Containerization.md

 Containerization is the packaging of software code with just the operating system (OS) libraries and dependencies required to run the code to create a single lightweight executable—called a container—that runs consistently on any infrastructure.
 More portable and resource-efficient than virtual machines (VMs), containers have become the de facto compute units of modern cloud-native applications.

 ## Hypervisor vs. Docker Engine
+Hypervisor and Docker Engine are both tools used to create and manage virtual environments, but they do so in different ways.

+A hypervisor, also known as a virtual machine manager, is a software tool that creates and manages virtual machines (VMs).
+Each VM created by a hypervisor runs a separate operating system and has its own virtual hardware, including CPU, memory, and storage.
+This allows multiple virtual environments to run on a single physical machine, with each environment fully isolated from the others.

+On the other hand, Docker Engine is a containerization platform that allows you to create and manage containers.
+Containers are similar to VMs in that they provide an isolated environment for running applications, but they do so by sharing the host operating system kernel rather than running a separate operating system in each container.
+This makes containers more lightweight and efficient than VMs.

+In summary, hypervisors create and manage separate virtual machines with their own operating systems and virtual hardware, while Docker Engine creates and manages containers that share the host operating system kernel.